BenetManzanaresSalor/TextRe-Identification/README.md

 # Usage
 To run TRIA and TRIR, you need to execute the [TRI.py](TRI.py) script, passing as argument the path to a JSON configuration file.
 The available options for this JSON configuration file are explained in the [Configuration subsection](#configuration).
 Details on the outputs of the execution are provided in the [Results subsection](#results).
 In the [Examples subsection](#examples) we illustrate how to run experiments.

-For using the configuration file [examples/config.json](examples/config.json), run the following command:
+For using the configuration file [examples/config.json](examples/config.json), first activate the Conda environment created in the [Install section](#install) and then run the following command:
 ```console
 python TRI.py examples/config.json
 ```

 ## Configuration
-In the following, we specify the configurations available for our implementation, done using a JSON file (example in [examples/config.json](examples/config.json)).
-For each paramter, we specify the name, type, if it is mandatory or has a default value (i.e., optional) and describe its usage.
+In the following, we specify the configurations available for our implementation, defined using a JSON file (example in [examples/config.json](examples/config.json)).
 They are organized accoding to the [code structure](#code-structure).
+For each configuration, we specify the name, type, if it is mandatory or has a default value (i.e., optional) and description.

 ### Data
 * **Load pretreatment**:
-  * **LOAD_SAVED_PRETREATMENT | Boolean | Default=true**: If the `Pretreated_Data.json` file exists in the OUTPUT_FOLDER, load that data instead of running the pretreatment.
+  * **LOAD_SAVED_PRETREATMENT | Boolean | Default=true**: If the `Pretreated_Data.json` file exists in the OUTPUT_FOLDERPATH, load that data instead of running the pretreatment.
 Disable it if you modified the DATA_FILEPATH.
 It requires a previous execution with `SAVE_PRETREATMENT=true`.
 * **Data reading**:
   * **OUTPUT_FOLDERPATH | String | MANDATORY**: Determines the folder were results (see [Results subsection](#results) for details) will be stored.
 The folder will be created if it does not exist.
   * **DATA_FILEPATH | String | MANDATORY**: Path to the data file to use.
 That file is expected to define a Pandas dataframe stored in JSON or CSV format containing three types of columns: